razeek-j/VR-Education-Application-based-on-Quandam-Computer/README.md

 # VR-Education-Application-based-on-Quandam-Computer
-This is a VR application based on uandam Computer Education on Oculus Rift S
+This is a VR application based on Quandam Computer Education on Oculus Rift S

 more readme coming soon.